padmesh-senthilkumar/security-writeups/README.md

 ## Executive Summary

 Over a multi-week period, a security assessment was conducted against DVWA (Damn Vulnerable Web Application), a legally sanctioned platform for practicing web application security testing.
-The assessment identified three critical vulnerability categories: SQL Injection, Cross-Site Scripting (XSS), and Command Injection.
-Each vulnerability was successfully exploited in a controlled environment to demonstrate real-world impact, including unauthorized data extraction, session hijacking potential, and arbitrary command execution on the host system.
+The assessment identified six vulnerability categories: SQL Injection, Cross-Site Scripting (XSS), Command Injection, Unrestricted File Upload, Cross-Site Request Forgery (CSRF), and Weak Session IDs.
+Each vulnerability was successfully exploited in a controlled environment to demonstrate real-world impact, including unauthorized data extraction, session hijacking, silent account takeover, and full remote code execution on the host system.
 Findings and remediation recommendations are detailed below.

 ## Scope & Methodology

 Testing was performed against a locally hosted instance of DVWA running at security level **"low,"** inside an isolated Kali Linux virtual machine (VirtualBox, NAT networking).
 All testing was conducted exclusively against the tester's own environment, in accordance with responsible and legal security research practices.
-Tools used included the built-in browser, the Linux terminal, Hydra, John the Ripper, and manual payload crafting.
+Tools used included the built-in browser, the Linux terminal, Firefox Developer Tools, Hydra, John the Ripper, and manual payload crafting.

 ## Findings Summary